 The barrel stud strap next to it is from the Litchfield Brewery, which sits aside other desirable types such as the straps with bell-brasses mounted upon them, which are always nice to find, especially if they come with the rare star-in-ring types like those on the strap third-from-the-left.
 Next to it is a martingale typical of the north-eastern style, which sits alongside the magnificent double-martingale with matched pairs of brasses on red leather.

 Below; An old photograph of a series of Martingales, which for many collectors may have something of a familiar aspect?
 This is because this plate is a 1940's type, depicting martingales in one of the famous early collections such as that formed By A.H.
 Tod, or his contemporary, Mr A. Malaher, who were both pioneer collectors, and masters at Charterhouse.
 This plate however, was not used in any of Richard's' publications probably due to wartime restrictions or limited space, (Horse Brass Collections Vol's 1, 2, & 3, were all printed in 1944) and so this one was omitted.
 This fabulous image is one of a series of pre-publication plates, which came up at auction at Reading some years ago and is now, thankfully, in the collection of an NHBS member and is used here by special permission as it the plate below it.
-(Field Collection.)
+(N.H.B.S.
+Archive)

 Left; A photograph of four martingales that were actually used, but in an earlier publication of H.S.
 Richards's, entitled, All About Horse Brasses, (1943) which he commented, "are superb specimens" p.51.

 If these don't give you a taste for Martingales, (or breast-straps) then I rest my case, but there is no doubt that here we have prime examples of how brasses were originally displayed on the working horse, which gives us a valuable insight into folk traditions of the recent past, when the pace of life was dictated by the steady tread of the heavy horse.